graphql/graphql-scalars/README.md

 Thanks for contributing to GraphQL Scalars.

-The goal of the GraphQL scalars project is to provide a directory of GraphQL custom scalar specifications, contributed by the community.
+The goal of the GraphQL Scalars project is to provide a directory of GraphQL custom scalar specifications, contributed by the community.
 Contributed specifications are hosted on a GraphQL Foundation owned domain [scalars.graphql.org](https://scalars.graphql.org), which can be referenced with